 One thing everybody enjoyed as a child was a good water fight, especially when the summer came around.

-Along with food fights and thumb wars, chucking a water bomb over a friend never got boring.
+Along with food fights and thumb wars, chucking a water bomb at a friend never got boring.

 Unfortunately, once you had accidentally splashed an adult or made another kid cry, the fun would be brought to a quick halt and you'd be ordered inside to get dry.

-These days it seems kids are too busy tampering with their mobile phones and sitting indoors playing Xbox to get out and enjoy this type of fun.
+These days it seems kids are too busy tampering with their mobile phones and sitting indoors playing Minecraft to get out and enjoy this type of fun.

-But for us expats, every year in Thailand, we're given a three-day licence to relive those childhood water fights and throw water at almost any person, at any time of the day!
+But for us expats, every year in Thailand, we're given a three-day license to relive those childhood water fights and throw water at almost any person, at any time of the day!

 What is Songkran?